OLIVE16/website/labs/5/README.md

 ***2a*** *shows the probability distribution in space of measured lidar distances vs. hypothetical lidar distances, before any processing, which has a very exaggerated peak when both distances approach zero.*
 ***2b*** *shows how we made this peak less dramatic by raising all probabilities to the 1/3 power, which was helpful because it allowed more particles to have nonzero probabilities, and maintaining a larger cloud of particles ultimately made it easier to locate the robot.*

-Running our particle filter with only the sensor model active, as in Figure 3, clearly illustrates its functionality; the sensor model assigned probabilities to the particles by comparing exteroceptive measurements to their hypothetical lidar data, and the particle filter resampled the cloud based on these probabilities, until the cloud shrank to a narrower set of guesses for the location and orientation of the robot.
+Running our particle filter with only the sensor model active, as in Figure 3, clearly illustrates its functionality.
+The sensor model assigned probabilities to the particles by comparing exteroceptive measurements to their hypothetical lidar data, and the particle filter resampled the cloud based on these probabilities, until the cloud shrank to a narrower set of guesses for the location and orientation of the robot.
 This resampling process will be further explained in the next subsection.

 <iframe src="https://drive.google.com/file/d/1EQ30qRff-om9ebdYshe1yTw2Q1MZDOVG/preview" width="640" height="480"></iframe>